 Putting Kids Before Conflict

-Managing a co-parenting relationship can be an intricate process, especially if the relationship once had with this person ended on bad or complicated terms.
-Bitterness and conflict can quickly get in the way of co-parents putting their focus on raising their kids together and move it towards arguing and hurting each other.
+Managing a co-parenting relationship can be tricky, especially if the relationship you once had with this person ended on bad or complicated terms.
+Bitterness and conflict can get in the way of co-parents maintaining their focus on raising their kids together.

 The Effect of Parental Conflict on Kids

 While it's true that all parents face moments of friction now and then, conflict handled with hostility has a different effect on kids when compared to disputes that are dealt with cordially.

 In a situation where parents are always at odds with each other, and the conflict spills out in front of the kids, the adverse effects that this may have on the children include a range of both behavioral and psychological issues.

 Aggression, anxiety, depression, and fear are just a few effects parental conflict has on kids.
 Externalizing these emotional effects is common, and they can manifest in all areas of your child's life including at school and in their friendships.

 It's also common for kids to carry the memory and emotions tied to these kinds of experiences into adulthood.
 Feelings of guilt and insecurity stemming from being put in the middle of their parent's conflict can tamper with a child's ability to make and maintain healthy relationships later in life.